StackVista/stackstate-docs/setup/security/rbac/README.md

 RBAC is an authorization system that provides fine-grained access management of SUSE Observability resources, a clean and easy way to audit user privileges and to fix identified issues with access rights.

+There are two different ways to configure RBAC:
+* **Kubernetes RBAC** - Roles and RoleBindings are provisioned on both the cluster running SUSE Observability as well as any monitored cluster.
+The supported way to do this is by using Rancher.
+* **Standalone RBAC** - Configuration is done via the SUSE Observability application itself.

 ## What can I do with RBAC?

 Here are some examples of what you can do with RBAC: